co-cart/co-cart/readme.txt

 == Changelog ==

 If you like CoCart, please take a moment to [provide a review](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/reviews/#new-post).
 It helps to keep the plugin going strong, and is greatly appreciated.

+= v3.0.17 - ??
+November, 2021 =

+### Bug Fixes

+* Unable to remove items due to validation issue for certain edge cases.
+Reported by [Rozaliya Stoilova](https://github.com/rozalia) [Issue 287](https://github.com/co-cart/co-cart/issues/287)
+* Uncaught Error: Call to undefined function `get_current_screen()`.
+Reported by [Tommie Lagerroos](https://github.com/lagerroos) for [Frontity](https://frontity.org/) compatibility.

+### Improvements

+* Getting a single item with `cart/item` route now includes the `cart` route parameters so you can use all available.
+* Validation of item key used to remove, update or restore an item.
+* Weight does not forcefully round up as an integer value.
+Shows the correct weight based on the quantity of item in cart.
+The weight is normalised unifying to "kg" then converted to the wanted unit set by the store settings.
+Reported by Miguel Peixe Aldeias.

+### Tweaks

+* Moved `backorders` and `cart_item_data` into the `get_item()` function instead so it returns data when `return_item` is set to true.
+Data was missing as it was outside this function.
+Reduced duplicate code in the process. 👍 Bug reported by [fatheaddrummer](https://github.com/fatheaddrummer) [Issue 288](https://github.com/co-cart/co-cart/issues/288)
+* The `cart/item` route now extends the `cart` route for better code management.
+* Filter `cocart_cart_item_key_required_message` now passes the correct status for the second parameter.

+### For Developers

+* Introduced new filter `cocart_quantity_minimum_requirement` to specify minimum quantity requirement if not `1`.

 = v3.0.16 - 15th November, 2021 =